Excodibur/ioBroker.vis-3dmodel/README.md

 ![Widget Demo](doc/media/clips/3dmodel_demo.gif)
 Source files for this example can be found [here](examples/house).

-This widget is in a very early and potentially unstable phase.
-Not all features have been implemented yet, so there will be a lot of bugs and "dead-ends" at the moment.

 Before you start using it, please [read the documentation](https://excodibur.github.io/ioBroker.vis-3dmodel/latest/index.html).